CtrlK

 Conciseness

-The skill includes a glossary table defining terms like 'SOAR' and 'Rate Limiting' that Claude already knows, and the 'Tools & Systems' section describes well-known platforms unnecessarily.
-The code examples and workflow steps are reasonably efficient, but the overall content could be tightened by removing explanatory padding.
+The skill includes a glossary table ('Key Concepts') that explains terms like SOAR, rate limiting, and fan-out pattern which Claude already knows.
+The 'Tools & Systems' section is also largely unnecessary context.
+The code and workflow sections are reasonably efficient, but the overall document could be tightened significantly by removing these explanatory sections.

 2 / 3